bfops/Growth/README.markdown

 ## Updating

-Updating is done incrementally whenever the key (configurable) is pressed.
+Updating is done incrementally whenever the update key (configurable) is held.
-Water spreads (but not upwards); grass, fire, and lava spread in any direction, provided they have fuel (i.e. anything with which they will mix to propogate themselves).
-Rock doesn't spread, and is just there to build designs.
+I don't want to explain all the intricacies of _how_ the objects update.
+For that, look at the Object Behaviours at the bottom of Game.Object.

 # Documentation